 11.11.2.3.2 Non-AP STA construction of Authentication frame

-Modify the 3rd paragraph as following (D6.3 P142L27) [2, 3, 4, 5]
+Modify the 3rd paragraph as following (D6.3 P142L27): [2, 3, 4, 5]

 The STA then constructs an Authentication frame with the Authentication algorithm number set to 4 (FILS shared key authentication without PFS) or <ANA> (FILS shared key authentication with PFS) (see 8.4.1.1 (Authentication Algorithm Number field)) depending on whether PFS is used, and the Authentication transaction sequence number set to 1.
 The random nonce shall be encoded in the FILS Nonce field (see 8.4.1.58 (FILS Nonce field)) element (see 8.4.2.xxx (FILS Nonce element)), and the FILS Authentication Type field shall be set to one of the FILS shared key authentication as defined in Table 8-73a (Values of FILS Authentication Type field) depending on whether PFS is used.
 If a list of PMKSA identifiers was generated, it shall be used to construct the PMKID List elements field in RSNE.
 The EAP-Initiate/Re-auth packet, if generated, shall be copied into the FILS Wrapped Data field (see 8.4.2.183 (FILS Wrapped Data element)).
 If PFS is desired, the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)) and the ephemeral public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion)